apache/flink-kubernetes-operator/docs/content/docs/operations/helm.md

 For more information check the [Helm documentation](https://helm.sh/docs/helm/helm_install/).

+__Notice__: The pod resources should be set as your workload in different environments to archive a matched K8s pod QoS.
+See also [Pod Quality of Service Classes](https://kubernetes.io/docs/concepts/workloads/pods/pod-qos/#quality-of-service-classes).

 ## Operator webhooks

 In order to use the webhooks in the operator, you must install the cert-manager on the Kubernetes cluster: